nodejs/Release/GOVERNANCE.md

 The Node.js Release Working Group (WG) maintains oversight over the Node.js Release, Long Term Support (LTS) and Canary in the Gold Mine (CITGM) teams.
-It manages the release and long term support shedule and policies for all Node.js releases.
+It manages the release and long term support schedule and policies for all Node.js releases.

 The WG has final authority over Releases including: